IDCore-Rex/.github/CONTRIBUTING.md

 ## Tests

 We encourage a test driven approach to software development.
 That being said we understand not every developer wants to follow strict TDD disciplines.
+There are times where you need to prototype functionality to understand how a feature will work.
+In such cases strict TDD is a hinderance.
 To bridge the gap we ask that every PR be accompanied with tests that prove the bugfix/feature functions work as expected.

 **You need to include tests**